It’s All About You

 This is what makes up your personal brand.
 It’s not about your logo, your colour scheme, your business name or your catchy slogan.
 It’s about you.

 People want you, not just your expertise.
-Increasingly, they’re searching Google for names of experts, not just a topic of interest (If you don’t believe me, watch this video clip I created recently showing what Google says about this idea).
+Increasingly, they’re searching Google for names of experts, not just a topic of interest.
 So you want people to be searching Google for your name, not just what you do – and they will, if you get clear and stand strong in your personal brand.

 So what’s behind your personal brand?